dentarg/auth0-blog/_posts/2017-05-11-emberjs-authentication-tutorial.markdown

 ![Logged In and Athorized to see the private whistleblowers page](https://cdn.auth0.com/blog/emberjsauth/authorizedwhistleblowers.png)
 _Logged In and authorized to see the private whistleblowers page_

 We have successfully logged in and can access the content of both private routes.
-We passed an option to send an `Authorization` header with a Bearer `access_token` along with the `GET` request in our api service.
+We passed an option to send an `Authorization` header with a Bearer `access_token` along with the `GET` request in our API service.
 The request sends the JWT to the secured backend.
 The backend verifies it.
 If it is valid, the user is granted access to the resources.

 ```js
 ...